kdbchau/Beloniformes-Opsin/README.md

 12. [__FigTree__](http://tree.bio.ed.ac.uk/software/figtree/)

 ## 1.1.
 Additional Software
-This includes software that was used but not installed onto a cluster, rather, they are available online.
+This includes software that was used but not installed onto a cluster or personal computer, rather, they are available online.

 A fast, unconstrained Bayesian approximation for inferring selection ([FUBAR](http://www.datamonkey.org/fubar)) was conducted using the [Datamonkey Server](http://www.datamonkey.org/).